Journal articles

 We publish our research in peer-reviewed journals.
 For each article we also produce a plain language summary.

-Social Forces, 2024
+2024

-O’Flaherty, King & Kavanagh
+Authors: O’Flaherty, King & Kavanagh

 This research looks at how adolescents spend their time on activities, education, and who they spend it with.
 It looks at differences between young people with and without disabilities.
 This is important as it may play a role in the disadvantage experienced by people with disability in later life.
 This research found large differences in the way young people with and without disability spend their time.
 This included spending less time in education and more time alone, with mothers, and on screen-based activities.